 Germicidal UV Light System is quite the mouthful to say germ killer.
 These UV lights help eliminate germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
-According to a study, 1 out of 5 people who suffered from allergies was also exposed to fungi and bacteria in their duct systems.
-Buying a UV light system helps to get rid of these allergens and keep your home healthy.
+According to a review, 1 out of 5 people who suffered from allergies was also exposed to fungi and bacteria in their duct systems.
+Buying a UV light system helps to get rid of these allergens and keep your family healthy.

 Humidify or Dehumidify

 Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
 On the flip side, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.